RaghvMishra/RaghvMishra/README.md

 </div>

+🎓  I am a skilled ASP.NET C# developer with 5 years of experience in building scalable web applications.
+Proficient in C#, JavaScript, jQuery, React, Angular, and MS SQL,<br /> I specialize in creating robust backend solutions, responsive front-end interfaces, and optimizing database performance.
+With a strong focus on delivering high-quality solutions and a passion for learning, I thrive in dynamic, collaborative environments.<br />
-🎓 I’m currently working in Augurs innovation pvt ltd lucknow (U.P.)
+I’m currently working in Augurs innovation pvt ltd lucknow (U.P.)
 India <br />

 📩 Reach me on: [**Email**](mailto://raghvendra0021@gmail.com) <br />
 💬 Remember to keep striving for progress over perfection.
 A little progress everyday will go a very long way 🛣️